david-cattermole/mayaMatchMoveSolver/DEVELOPER.md

 # Rust Tools

-To format all Rust code please use `rustfmt` that comes with Rust.
+To format all Rust code please use `cargo fmt` that comes with Rust.

 To check your Rust code for common issues use the `cargo clippy` command.